cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 Although a world where the
 format dictates so much makes
 an intriguing world,
-it can be problematic and worrisome.
+it can be problematic and worrisome that it does dictate so much.
+We think that content,
+and not format,
-We think that content should be king and that "collection managers should focus on the content of the information provided, regardless of the actual form in which the
+should be king and
+that "collection managers should focus on the content of the information provided, regardless of the actual form in which the